 Ways to Quit Smoking

-Cut down to quit: Some people can manage a quit attempt alone, but if they feel they are unable to stop abruptly use of some forms of NRT can help you cut down the number of cigarettes then stop
+Go it alone: Some people can manage a quit attempt alone, but if you feel you are unable to stop abruptly use of some forms of Nicotine Replacement can help you cut down the number of cigarettes then stop

-Quit4You Free Stop Smoking Service: The Isle of Man Quit4You Service offers expert advice from trained Specialist Stop Smoking Advisors for more information visit www.gov.im/quit4you
+Contact the Isle of Man's FREE Quit4You Stop Smoking Service: The Isle of Man Quit4You Service offers expert advice from trained Specialist Stop Smoking Advisors for more information visit www.gov.im/quit4you

 Nicotine Replacement Therapy (NRT)